cloudflare/cloudflare-docs/content/cloudflare-one/identity/idp-integration/azuread.md

 ### Manual entry

 You can create Access and Gateway policies for groups that are not synchronized with SCIM.
-Azure AD exposes directory groups in a format that consists of random strings, the `Object Id`, that is distinct from the `Name`.
+Microsoft Entra exposes directory groups in a format that consists of random strings, the `Object Id`, that is distinct from the `Name`.

-1. Make sure you enable **Support groups** as you set up Azure AD in Zero Trust.
+1. Make sure you enable **Support groups** as you set up Microsoft Entra in Zero Trust.

 2. On your Azure dashboard, note the `Object Id` for the Azure group.
 In the example below, the group named Admins has an ID of `61503835-b6fe-4630-af88-de551dd59a2`.